joshua19881228/joshua19881228.github.io/README.md

 # Joshua's Blog #

+This repo is used to manage [Joshua's Blog using Jekyll on Github](https://joshua19881228.github.io/).

 Previously I set up a personal website [Joshua's Blog](http://joshua881228.webfactional.com/) on [WebFaction](https://www.webfaction.com/) using [Django](https://www.djangoproject.com/).
 I learned much from this experience.
 However, I decided to move the blogs to github.io using [Jekyll](http://jekyllrb.com/).
 Actually, I've already been managing my blogs using github in [my_blogs](https://github.com/joshua19881228/my_blogs).
 So it won't be hard for me to transferring them.
 As for [Joshua's Blog] on WebFaction, I don't think I will keep maintaining it and paying the fees.
 I feel happy to have a free blog :)

 # About the Theme #